 7 Essential SEO Recommendations for New Business Websites

+In this post I will be looking at the top seven SEO recommendations for a business or organisation to implement in the SEO strategy.
 As a business or community/charitable organisation, acquiring new customers through Google ( or any other search engine, because there is more than one) is crucial to the success of any new (or already existing) organisation.
 To achieve this requires a focus on SEO strategy right from the very beginning.

 At the technical (HTML) end, let’s not pretend about any of this – SEO is a complicated and skillful task for even the most seasoned digital marketers.
 However, in our experience, there are plenty of simple tasks that an organisation can do to improve their chances of SEO success.

 And so, this guide on SEO exists for new websites (and older sites too).
 There is no complicated theory here, just logical and achievable steps to lay a solid foundation for your new website to succeed from the beginning.